 These eight great tips for sewing on paper are guaranteed to help you sew on paper without tearing it.

-After recently designing a new series of printable journaling cards, I decided to dress up one of the card sets with some fabric scraps and stitching so I could give them as a gift to a friend.
+After designing these printable journaling cards, I decided to dress up one of the card sets with some fabric scraps and stitching so I could give them as a gift to a friend.

-Adding a few fabric scraps and stitches to printable cards and even printable journal pages, is quick and easy, and is ideal to give as a handmade gift.
+Adding a few fabric scraps and stitches to printable cards and even printable journal pages, is quick and easy.
+Stitched cards particularly, are ideal to give as a handmade gift.
 The cards can then be tucked into a journal as a remembrance, or even used as bookmarks.

 Whether printing images onto fabric or paper, when combined with other mixed media elements the results are always unique and interesting, particularly when working with stitched mixed media journals.